-Born in Seville (Spain), this conductor does not focus on a specific style, but he approaches with the same enthusiasm and meticulousness the repertoire of different periods.
-He is especially interested in boarding lesser known pieces.
-When it comes to the late 18th and early 19th centuries works, he does so based on historical criteria.
+Born in Seville (Spain), this conductor does not focus on a particular style, but approaches repertoires from different periods with the same enthusiasm and thoroughness.
+He has a special interest in performing lesser-known pieces, without forgetting the general repertoire.
+When it comes to pieces from the late 18th and early 19th century, he does so on the basis of historically well-informed criteria.

 de España (JONDE), Orquesta Sinfónica Ciutat d'Elx, Orquesta de